EbrahimEh/Smart-Home-Ceremony-Client/README.md

  - https://smart-home-c6314.web.app

  ## Key Features
- -User authentication and management
+ - User authentication and management
- -Service catalog with categories
+ - Service catalog with categories
- -Booking system with status tracking
+ - Booking system with status tracking
- -Payment processing simulation
+ - Payment processing simulation
- -Decorator profiles and ratings
+ - Decorator profiles and ratings
- -MongoDB database integration
+ - MongoDB database integration

 ##⚠️ Note: API Loading
 Due to serverless deployment on Vercel, the backend API may occasionally take a few seconds to respond (especially after periods of inactivity).
 If you experience loading issues: